Mixing study: Inhibitor

-If the mixing study fails to correct, then an inhibitor should be added.
+If the mixing study fails to correct, then an inhibitor should be suspected.
 The most common inhibitor is a nonspecific inhibitor such as a lupus anticoagulant.
 Perform a test to demonstrate a phospholipid-dependent antibody, such as a platelet neutralization procedure.
 Spontaneous specific inhibitors against clotting factors occur (i.e. not in hemophiliacs), most often against factor VIII.
 This can occur in patients with systemic lupus erythematosus, monoclonal gammopathies, other malignancies, during pregnancy and for no apparent reason (idiopathic).
 These patients can have devastating bleeding.
 The thing to do is identify the specific factor involved and find out how high the titer is.
 If the patient has a low titer inhibitor, try to overwhelm it with high doses of the factor.
-If the patient has a high titer antibody against factor VIII, try porcine factor VIII or prothrombin complex concentrates to stop the bleeding.
+If the patient has a high titer antibody against factor VIII, try porcine factor VIII, activated prothrombin complex concentrate FEIBA (Factor Eight Inhibitor Bypassing Agent), or NovoSeven to stop the bleeding.
 Prednisone will often lower the titer over time.
 Intravenous immunoglobulin has been reported to also help but it does not seem to work for hemophiliacs with an inhibitor.
+Rituximab, cyclophosphamide or other immunosuppressive therapy may be required.

+Assessing correction of mixing study

-In order to provide specific cutoffs to distinguish an inhibitor defect from a factor deficiency, the Rosner index and/or the Chang percentage can be used:
+In order to provide specific cutoffs to distinguish an inhibitor defect from a factor deficiency, the "Rosner index" (index of circulating anticoagulant) and/or the "Chang percentage" (percent correction method) can be used:

 Results are: ≤10 is classified as correction, ≥15 indicates presence of an inhibitor, and 11-15 is classified as "indeterminate".